Johniereed/PrepScholar-coupon/README.md

 PrepScholar’s SAT course is loaded with features to help you maximize your score:

 * ✅ Adaptive Learning: AI-powered customization targets your weak areas for smarter studying.
-* ✅ Expert Instruction: Learn from top SAT experts dedicated to your success.
+* ✅ Expert Instruction: Learn from top SAT-skilled instructors dedicated to your success.
 * ✅ Personalized Feedback: Get detailed insights on homework and practice tests to track progress.
 * ✅ 160+ Point Score Guarantee: Improve your score by at least 160 points or get a full refund.